dylankane/Match-It/README.md

 ### Typography

 I have used two fonts for the text on this application.
-The font "Comfotaa" and the font "Space Mono".I used google fonts for these.
+The font "Comfortaa" and the font "Space Mono".I used google fonts for these.
 Below is a link to the two fonts.

 The "Comfortaa" font has a nice playful look with rounded edges that looks particularly well with the logo.
 It is only used for h1 and h2 elements.